-Bethel Springs is a blue-collar town, with 38.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Bethel Springs, you'll notice that it is more blue-collar than most other communities in America.
+38.06% of Bethel Springs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Bethel Springs is a town of sales and office workers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Bethel Springs who work in office and administrative support (16.27%), sales jobs (13.12%), and teaching (7.09%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Bethel Springs has relatively fewer families with younger children, and/or college students.
 Combined, this makes Bethel Springs a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.